Treggats/yokogao/docs/tutorial/part_1.md

-# Django app with the Github API
+## Let's build a basic Django app with the Github API

 Today we are going to build a simple app that consumes the JSON response of a simple GitHub API request.
 We shall be using the following technologies: